mlooise/aeg-inverter-monitor/README.md

 # aeg-inverter-monitor
-Node-red Monitor tools for AEG AS-IR01 inverter
+Node-red Monitor tools for AEG AS-IR01 inverter.
+Sends info to public pvoutput site.
+Set API key and systemid in the flow (set payload headers).
+See pvoutput.org for an account.

 # Node-Red script for monitoring a AEG inverter.